npmcdn-to-unpkg-bot/ngrx-tourofheroes/README.md

 - Single quotes and a const for the dummy data

-- Organize files as subcomponents per directory
+- Organize files as subcomponents per directory under src instead of app

 ## See Also